Tangyuan

-Tangyuan or tanguan are a traditional Chinese dessert made of glutinous rice shaped into balls that are served in a hot broth or syrup.
-They come in varying sizes, anything between a marble to a ping-pong ball, and are sometimes stuffed with filling.
-Tangyuan are traditionally eaten during the Lantern Festival, but because the name is a homophone for reunion (團圓 (团圆, tuányuán)) and symbolizes togetherness and completeness, this dish is also served at weddings, family reunions, Chinese New Year, and the Dōngzhì (winter solstice) festival.
+Tangyuan is a traditional Chinese dessert made of glutinous rice shaped into balls that is served in a hot broth or syrup.
+They come in varying sizes, anything between a marble to a ping-pong ball, and are often stuffed with filling.
+Tangyuan are traditionally eaten during the Lantern Festival, but because the name is a near homophone for reunion (團圓 (团圆, tuányuán)) and symbolizes togetherness and completeness, this dish is also served at weddings, family reunions, Chinese New Year, and the Dōngzhì (winter solstice) festival.